Opinion

 3 minute read

-If the last three years have demonstrated anything, it’s that supply chains matter.
-The Covid-19 pandemic, oil price volatility, Russia’s invasion of Ukraine and extreme weather are just some examples of major global events that have had the potential to wreak havoc on the economy and on supply chains.
+If the last four years have demonstrated anything, it’s that supply chains matter.
+The Covid-19 pandemic, Russia’s invasion of Ukraine, the ongoing war in the Middle East, and extreme weather are just some examples of major global events that have had the potential to wreak havoc on the economy and on supply chains.

 From the limits placed by supermarkets on shoppers’ purchases of sunflower oil to governments’ scramble to source adequate supplies of personal protective equipment during the pandemic, supply chain disruption can have a far-reaching impact.
-And for the energy sector in particular, the war in Ukraine shows how rapidly unprecedented events can send markets spiralling, with the availability of energy fuels plummeting in Europe and natural gas prices soaring by more than 100% as a consequence of Russia’s invasion.
+And for the energy sector in particular, recent geopolitical issues globally have highlighted how rapidly unprecedented events can send markets spiraling, with the availability of energy fuels plummeting in Europe and natural gas prices soaring by more than 100% as a consequence of Russia’s invasion of Ukraine, while global freight rates spiked upwards of 150% following the Houthi attacks on commercial vessels in the Red Sea.

 Investing in supply chain risk management programmes no longer provides companies with a competitive advantage – it has now become a necessity to exist in the marketplace.